RPDIT/mightyFineLogging/README.md

 This is a WIP that has been progressing alongisde my understanding of coding and web/API development.

 The basis of this project is a MongoDB Database utilizing two collections, one of users and one of transactions.
-Each user has many transactions while each transaction has a single user that is its owner.
+Each user has many transactions while each transaction has a single user as its owner.

 The User has an array of object id's for each transaction it has created; each transaction has an element that is the object id of the owner of the transaction.